TommasoBenvenuti/Ising-Model-in-finance/Readme.md

     + G_t \cdot (\sigma_{i,j} + \epsilon_{i,j}) \cdot \Delta S
 $$

-$G(t)$ is related to Global and external news, which is a standard Gaussian noise and $\sigma _i$ is the relative agent's sentiment to the news.
+$G(t)$ is related to Global, external news and it is a standard Gaussian noise.  $\sigma _i$ is the relative agent's sentiment to the news.
 Please Note that Global news affects both the exchange and the "energy term".

 The term $\epsilon _i$ is releted to individual judgment, based on private information.
 It counts both random variable and the sum over the number of spin of a common costant.
 The paper cited describes the quantity $\epsilon$ as idiosyncratic.